Chair-for-Security-Engineering/RacingBIKE/README.md

 RacingBIKE: Improved Polynomial Multiplication and Inversion in Hardware
 ===

-This reposetiy contains the Verilog source code for the paper [*RacingBIKE: Improved Polynomial Multiplication and Inversion in Hardware*](https://eprint.iacr.org/2021/1344.pdf).
+This repository contains the Verilog source code for the paper [*RacingBIKE: Improved Polynomial Multiplication and Inversion in Hardware*](https://eprint.iacr.org/2021/1344.pdf).

 Features
 ---